Anny-Moon/PCA/README.md

 [![DOI](https://zenodo.org/badge/73385795.svg)](https://zenodo.org/badge/latestdoi/73385795)

-And make a reference to the paper: (comes soon).
+And make a reference to the paper: arXiv:1705.09603.

 # PCA Library
 This is the independent core of the project.
 To install the library run: